 - Role play giving and receiving feedback

 In speaking with school counseling colleagues across the country, I’ve heard that grad programs aren’t able to prepare elementary counselors enough for groups.
 I hope this was helpful for you!
-Want to talk more about groups?
+Want to talk more about elementary group counseling?
 Chat through ideas you have?
 Problem-solve together?
 Shoot me an email!
 And stay tuned for the next two posts in this series!

 Pin for later: